 Why we love it: Open Books is the sole poetry-only bookstore in Seattle.
 You’ll find new, used and out-of-print poetry books that you can enjoy reading while getting cozy on one of their couches.
 Note: They recently moved to their new location in Pioneer Square!

 Hours: 12-5pm Wednesday through Saturday

 Why we love it: Ophelia has been open in Seattle for over 20 years, selling used books of all genres.
 Located in the heart of Fremont, this bookstore is a diamond in the rough.
 You’ll need at least an hour to go through its broad selection.

 Hours: 12pm -7pm daily

-What: It’s pet friendly!
+Why we love it: It’s pet friendly!
 I repeat, you can browse through books in the company of your pup.
 With more than 40 years of experience in the indie bookstore industry, The Secret Garden is a safe bet when looking for new, used and antique children’s books.

 Hours: Mon-Fri 11am-6pm; Sat & Sun 11am-5pm

-What: This quaint bookshop is full of used books, cozy nooks, and friendly resident cats.
+Why we love it: This quaint bookshop is full of used books, cozy nooks, and friendly resident cats.
 They’re located about a two-minute walk away from the Capitol Hill Light Rail station.

 Hours: 11am-8pm daily